cloud-gov/cg-site/content/docs/ops/design/secrets.md

         * Secrets are duplicated to multiple locations and have to be kept in sync
 * Goals
     * Single source of truth for each secret
-    * BOSH and Concourse can read from samae secret store
+    * BOSH and Concourse can read from same secret store
     * Secrets are programmatically generated where possible
     * Secrets are programmatically rotated where possible
 * Approach: Credhub